Back to BlogCompliance

 Annual Compliance Calendar

 A proactive PRO firm should operate on a recurring compliance calendar.
-Key annual triggers include: visa renewals (every 2–3 years), trade licence renewals (annually), Nafis reporting cycles (quarterly), and WPS reconciliation (monthly).
+Key annual triggers include: visa renewals (every 2–3 years), trade licence renewals (annually), Nafis half-yearly enforcement deadlines (30 June and 31 December) with monthly reporting visibility, and WPS reconciliation (monthly).
 Proziyo's automated reminder system ensures no deadline falls through the cracks.

 Ready to Streamline Your PRO Operations?